-DO NOT DRIVE UNNECESSARILY ON A TIRE OR WHEEL WITH ANY VISIBLE DAMAGE.
+VARNING DO NOT DRIVE UNNECESSARILY ON A TIRE OR WHEEL WITH ANY VISIBLE DAMAGE.

-If you see any damage to a tire or wheel, replace it with a properly inflated spare at once and visit a Michelin tire retailer.
+If you see any damage to a tire or wheel, replace it with a properly inflated spare at once and visit a Michelin Tire Retailer.

 Inspect your tires at least once per month, and immediately after contacting any road hazard or object, such as a curb, a pothole, or debris.
-When inspecting your tires, including the spare, check the inflation as instructed above.
+When inspecting your tires, including the spare, check the inflation as instructed on page 7.
 If the pressure check indicates that one of your tires has lost pressure of two pounds or more, look for signs of penetration, valve leakage, or wheel damage that may account for the air loss.